3. Gate-level Modeling

 1

-Once again we have to to think about reasonable unit tests for our testbench.
+Once again, we have to think about sensible unit tests.
 Now, we have to deal with an excessive amount of potential inputs due to the increased size of the inputs.
 Thus, we limit ourselves to the small subset given in Table 3.3.1.

 Note

-Table 3.3.1 only gives the required tests for a successful completion of this task.
+Table 3.3.1 only lists the required tests for a successful completion of this exercise.
 Feel free to try additional inputs and implement further test if you see a need for this.

 Listing 3.3.1 Template for the module ripple_carry_adder_4.